JohanLi1990/Learning_Notes/General_Learning.md

       WebClient sclient = WebClient.builder().baseUrl("http://localhost:2020").build();
     }
     ```
-16. Which annotations would you apply to your code to have more control of the dependency injection process?
+9. Which annotations would you apply to your code to have more control of the dependency injection process?
-    Incorrect -

     @Qualifier and @Component

-    Your choice: incorrect -
     @Autowired, @Component, and @Qualifier

-    Incorrect -
     @Component and @Configuration

-    Correct -
-    @Autowired and @Qualifier
+    **@Autowired and @Qualifier**

-17. Your Spring Boot application defines a configuration value as an environment variable:
+10. Your Spring Boot application defines a configuration value as an environment variable:
 GREETING="never gonna give you up"
 What must you use to override this value, according to the PropertySource order that Spring Boot uses?

     Incorrect -
     An application.properties file packaged within your jar

-    Correct -
+    Correct
-    A command-line argument when executing the jar
+    **A command-line argument when executing the jar**

     Incorrect -
     An application.properties file in the same directory as your jar